sabinio/SQLDWSchemaMigrate/README.md

 As of January 2018, according to [Microsoft Docs](https://docs.microsoft.com/en-us/sql/relational-databases/tables/rename-columns-database-engine), you cannot rename columns on Azure SQL Data Warehouse.

 ##### What Happens If I Drop A Column on the Source Database?
 Currently the behaviour is that it is not dropped on the target database.
 THere's plans to add a "drop in target not in source" type functionality at some point.

 ##### What Happens to Table Changes on the Target Database When I Run Apply Changes from Source?
 Basically, you're on your own.
 The idea of this module is to automate aligning databases from source to target.
 If you go and make changes to the target database not using this PowerSHell Module then I don't really know how the changes will apply and there's a limit to how much can be anticipated.

 #### Are There Any Other Objects Created on The Databases By This Module
-A stored procedure called "usp_ConstructCreateStatementForTable" exists, which is used to generated the ```CREATE TABLE``` statement.
+Two stored procedures called ```usp_ConstructCreateStatementForTable``` and ```usp_ConstructCreateStatementForExternalTable``` are created, which is used to generated the ```CREATE <EXTERNAL> TABLE``` statement.
 This is created on the source database.
 The columns are added when the module runs ```AddTableChanges.sql```

 #### What Happens If I Rename an Object on the Source Database?
 As of January 2018, and as with columns, renaming objects is not supported by Azure SQL Data Warehouse.